Customer Service

 • How long will it take to get a refund?

-Once your goods have been received by Hip Pocket Workwear & Safety, please allow up to 10 days for your refund to be processed back to your account.
+Once your goods have been received by the Seller, please allow up to 10 days for your refund to be processed back to your account.
 The receipt of your refund will depend on the period it takes for your financial institution to finalise the transaction.

 • What will happen if I return an item purchased with a gift voucher?

-If you have decided that you would like a refund on garments that were purchased using a Gift Voucher, all monies refunded will be credited to the original Gift Voucher only.
+For change of mind returns, where goods were purchased using a gift voucher and you have decided that you would like a refund for the return, all monies refunded will be credited to the original gift voucher.

 • Who gets the refund if I return a gift?